lomonoga/User_Service_AspNet/README.md

-# Test task of ASP.NET to Artsofte on Backend-development
+# Test task of ASP.NET

 ## :zap: Completed a test task for the API :zap: